sadhami0519/sadhami0519/README.md

 🍀 Hoping for a fresh start, this is my new GitHub account created in **November 2024**.

 ### 👧🏼 About Me
+- 🐰 **Full Name**: Amirth Sadhakshi M.
 - 💻 **Career Focus**: Data Science & Machine Learning.
 - 🎮 **Interests**: Part-time Game Development — I love creating imaginative worlds and interactive experiences.
 - 🤝 **Collaboration**: Always excited to collaborate with others on cool projects!

 ### 🌱 What I’m Learning